CongducPham/LowCostLoRaGw/README.md

 MISO pin D12----------MISO  (SPI Data out)
 ```

+**For the Nano and the ProMini, you can of course use our Nano/ProMini breakout PCB that makes connection to an RFM95 radio straightforward**.

 On the MEGA, the SPI pin are as follows: 50 (MISO), 51 (MOSI), 52 (SCK).
 Starting from November 3rd, 2017, the CS pin is always pin number 10 on Arduino and Teensy boards.
 You can have a look at the [Low-cost-LoRa-IoT-step-by-step](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-IoT-outdoor-step-by-step.pdf) tutorial in the tutorial repository https://github.com/CongducPham/tutorials.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/connect-radio-device.png)